askarikzm/wifihello/docs/KYC_VERISYS_IMPLEMENTATION.md

 ## Overview

-This document describes the NADRA Verisys CNIC verification integration for the WANCOM ISP Customer Portal.
+This document describes the NADRA Verisys CNIC verification integration for the NetAxis ISP Customer Portal.
 The implementation provides identity verification capabilities as required by Pakistani regulatory frameworks (PTRA 1996, PTA KYC Rules, CTDISR).

 ## Table of Contents